tpendragon/tpendragon.github.io/_posts/2015-06-01-activefedora-relationships.md

-In a recent sprint on [ActiveFedora Aggregations](https://github.com/projecthydra-labs/activefedora-aggregation/) I was working on Relationships in ActiveFedora and felt like I should catalogue my understanding of how they work.
+In a recent sprint on [ActiveFedora Aggregations](https://github.com/projecthydra-labs/activefedora-aggregation/) I was working on relationships in ActiveFedora and felt like I should catalogue my understanding of how they work.

 ## Entry Point